geronimp/graftM/README.md

 ## Overview
 Basically, GraftM is a pipeline used for identifying and classifying marker gene reads from metagenomic datasets.
 If you are after a tool that provide rapid and accurate analysis of short read sequence data, then you'll probably want to give GraftM a try

+Because GraftM is still being actively developed backwards incompatability may happen in the future, although we will aim to minimise this as much as possible.

 ---

 ## Installation